-In a traditional publisher house, the editor who acquired your book would generally do the line editing.
+In a traditional publishing house, the editor who acquired your book would generally do the line editing.
 If you hire a freelance editor to do the line editing for your book, expect to pay approximately $50 to $60 an hour.

 After all the heavy lifting of editing is done, proofreading assures that no typos remain; it’s a critical part of the quality control process, helping to ensure a good experience for the reader.
 Proofreaders generally charge between $30 and $35 per hour.

 Non-fiction books generally have indexes in the back, so the specific subject matter can be easily found.
-Even traditional publishers charge back their authors for book publishing (it comes out of their royalties).
+Even traditional publishers charge back their authors for book indexing (it comes out of their royalties).
 If you’re hiring an indexer, expect to pay about $35 to $65 per hour for indexing; an average book will cost several hundred dollars to index.